alex-hladun/text2pod/README.md

 - `npm run build` compile typescript to js
 - `npm run watch` watch for changes and compile
 - `npm run test` perform the jest unit tests
-- `cdk deploy` deploy this stack to your default AWS account/region
+- `cdk deploy` (DOCKER must be running for all CDK commands) deploy this stack to your default AWS account/region
 - `cdk diff` compare deployed stack with current state
 - `cdk synth` emits the synthesized CloudFormation template